MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 1.2
 ----
-* Must complete all the achievements excluding the following ones and the ones in the versions above:
+* Must complete all the achievements excluding the following ones:
 	- Moskstraumen
 	- Echolocation
 	- One Pickle, Two Pickle, Sea Pickle, Four